 - 14 ounce can black beans drained and rinsed

 - 3 tablespoons chopped fresh cilantro

-Add vegetable stock and sweet potatoes.
-Bring stock to a boil, reduce heat, cover and simmer about 20-30 minutes, or until sweet potatoes are tender.
+- Add vegetable stock, cumin, and chipotle peppers.
+Bring stock to a boil, reduce the heat to medium-low, cover, and simmer for 30 minutes or until sweet potatoes are tender.

-Puree the soup with an immersion blender, or in batches in a regular blender.
+- Puree the soup with an immersion blender or in batches in a regular blender until smooth.

 Do you make soups in the winter?
 What’s your favorite?